selim-karaduman/trec-covid-IR/README.md

 * The results are obtained for k==-1; which means: for each query program returns all documents sorted by their score. *Unlike* trec_covid requirement ok k==1000.
+* Also, results are obtained using only the even numbered topics